 Terms of office shall be staggered terms of four years.

-Members shall be residents of the Town at all times unless otherwise noted by the Town Council indicating which specific set of skills cannot be provided by a Town resident.
+Members shall be residents of the Town at all times unless apoointed by the Town Council.
+No director shall be allowed to vote by proxy.

 No member shall be an employee of the Town except one member of the Town Council who shall serve as a voting member of the Board of Directors.